-The mission of the Family and Consumer Sciences (FACS) program at Carson-Newman University is to provide pre-service teachers with the skills to empower students to manage challenges of living and working in a diverse, global, ever-changing society; develop skills in decision making, problem solving, managing work and family, communication, technology, leadership, citizenship and workplace readiness; and select and prepare for related careers.
+Mission of Family and Consumer Sciences Education: to provide pre-service teachers with the skills to empower students to manage challenges of living and working in a diverse, global, ever-changing society; to develop skills in decision making, problem solving, managing work and family, communication, technology, leadership, citizenship and workplace

 A major in Family and Consumer Sciences Education (FCSE) prepares individuals to work in generalist careers in Family and Consumer Sciences (FCS) and leads to teacher licensure in FCS grades 5-12.
 Additionally, occupational endorsements may be earned in either of the following: Care and Guidance of Young Children 9-12 or Food Management, Production, and Services 9-12.
 Occupational endorsements allow students to work in Career and Technical Education (CTE) centers with students seeking post-secondary opportunities in the areas of child care or food service.
 There are currently more openings in FCS than certified personnel to fill the positions across the United States.